Genetic CFL: Optimization of Hyper-Parameters in Clustered Federated Learning: Genetic CFL Architecture

 \section{Genetic CFL Architecture}

 In this section, we give a detailed mathematical model of our algorithm, Genetic CFL.
 The complete pipeline is divided into two parts, the initial broadcast round represented by Algorithm~\ref{alg:algo1} to determine the clusters and the federated training using genetic optimization represented by Algorithm~\ref{alg:algo2}.
 The variational behavior of the algorithm with different hyper-parameters, including client ratio($n$), number of rounds, $\epsilon$, minimum samples, learning rate($\eta$), and batch size is explained in this section.
+Table \ref{symbols} elucidates all the symbols utilizedd in the algorithm

 The purpose of Algorithm~\ref{alg:algo1} is to discreetly determine the data characteristics of an edge device without intruding on their privacy.
 A server model($w^0$) is initialized and broadcast to $n$ clients, C $\subseteq$ \{$C_0, C_1,..., C_{tot}$\}.
 With each distributed model, three different $\eta$ are broadcast.
 The sample size is chosen to introduce variance in training, while more number of samples can also be used for experiments.
 These learning rates are chosen from an array($\eta_m$) ranging from $[1e-1,1e-5]$.
 Each edge device receives $w^0$ that is cloned for all values of $\eta$ and trained individually for a single epoch.
 Data properties unique to an edge device like size, complexity, ambiguity, and variance drastically affect the training, and thus hyper-parameters of a model: $\eta$, batch size are chosen accordingly.
 Naturally, from the three trained models in an edge device, the one with the least loss, denoted as $w^0_{\min}$, is chosen.
 Each edge device then returns $w^0_{\min}$, $\eta_{\min}$, and $losses_{\min}$.
 The significance of these values is their data representative capacity of the respective edge devices.